oreillyross/coding-patterns/README.md

   - __Post order traversal__
     - This is used to determine if a tree is balanced.
     -
+  - __Pre order traversal__
+    - Sometimes a interview question.
+It is root first then children, left to right in an n-ary tree.
+    - Collect the results in an array, start with root and then use a for children loop.
+    - base case is if root is None return None

 * Key to reasoning about tree like structures is to think from the perspective of a node.
 Get inside recursive leap of faith logic.
 * Your first inuition to solving a path finding problem in a tree like data structure is to solve this recursively